pomdtr/sunbeam/docs/reference/schemas/input.md

     "type": "text",
     // the title of the input (required)
     "title": "Name",
-    // whether the input is required (optional) "required": true,
     // the placeholder of the input (optional) "placeholder": "Your name",
     // the default value of the input (optional)